SArliss/nasa-images/readme.md

 # NASA IMAGES

 ## General info
-This webpage access the NASA database and shows high quality images and videos accordingly to users input search.
+This webpage access the NASA database and shows high quality images accordingly to user's input.

 ## API
 This website uses the images.nasa.gov API.
 JSON is returned by all API responses, including errors.

 ###### Request:
 ```